Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 - OR ('N/A')
 - OR LEN(column) = zero

-If this condition is met, return the value "1".
-(To act as a counter) */
+If this condition is met, THEN return the value "1".
+(To act as a counter for the number of reps) */